david8015/FakeReddit/README.md

 ## 2. Development Approaches
     - Created a Github repository
-    - Worked on Master and seperate branches -- whenever a merge request was needed, developers met in person to achieve this
+    - Worked on Master and seperate branches
     - Used Spring REST structure
     - Created seperate folder structure for entity, controller, service, and dao packages
     - Loose dependency and dependency injection used within Spring